-- Valves can get clogged up- Sealant can coagulate and dry up in your valves.
+- Valves can get clogged- Sealant can coagulate and dry up in your valves.
 This can create a blockage and even ruin the valve.
 Usually, you can remove the valve core and clean the blockage out.
 Check out my Presta Vs Schrader valve guide for more info.

-- Burping- This is when the bead brakes and the tire separates from the rim.
+- Burping- Burping is when the bead brakes and the tire separates from the rim.
 The tire deflates and sealant sprays everywhere.
-This can happen when you’re running low tire pressure and you hit a sharp rock just right.
-It also happens on road bikes running narrow tubeless tires.
+This can happen when you’re running your tires at lower pressures and you hit a sharp rock just right.
+It also happens on road bikes running narrow tubeless tires at high pressure.